omni/tokenbridge/burner-wallet-plugin/publish.md

 4. Update `version` in `tokenbridge/burner-wallet-plugin/tokenbridge-plugin/package.json`

-5. Run `yarn publish` and fill login information if required.
+5. Run `yarn publish --access public` and fill login information if required.
 The prompt will ask for the new version, complete it with the version from `package.json`

 More information in https://classic.yarnpkg.com/en/docs/publishing-a-package/